 2) Harvest tightly closed dandelion flower buds when they’re still at ground level, tucked into the center of the leaves.
 The sepals that surround the flower bud can be bitter, so peel them off the bottom of the buds.
 Dandelion flower buds can be pickled, added raw to salads, or blanched for a minute or two, then served with butter, salt, and pepper.

 3) Dandelion petals can be baked into cookies and quick breads, used to make jelly, and (my favorite) fermented into dandelion wine.
 Harvest fully opened flowers, then remove the sepals by holding the base of the petals in one hand, the sepals in the other, and twisting your hands in opposite directions.
+The bright yellow petals also add a burst of color to foraged spring rolls.

 4) Harvest dandelions taproots in late fall or early spring, when they’re plump and full of nutrition.
 Young roots can be boiled and eaten as a vegetable (older roots may be woody and tough), but their taste is mild and not particularly interesting.
 Instead, try roasting your dandelion roots to make a flavorful, caffeine free beverage, similar to New Orleans style coffee.
+Or, if you prefer an alcoholic beverage, use dandelion roots to make homemade bitters.

 Such a versatile, tasty plant deserves more than regular sprays of herbicide.
 Want to show your appreciation for the noble dandelion?
 The best way to pay tribute to this edible superstar is by eating it.